- AI and Machine Learning

 What inventory sectors do you need to enhance to increase service?
 What component adjustments and moves will reduce inventory and overstock?
 Those are obvious goals.

 - Become a champion or leader of some area of your solution.
 Sit and help others.
 I guarantee that it will make you stronger in that area.

 - Tackle and become strong in analytics.
-Today’s supply chain analytics solutions are the new Excel and you don’t want to be left behind.
+Today’s supply chain analytics and BI benchmarking solutions are the new Excel and you don’t want to be left behind.
 Like anything, once you get started, the momentum will take over.

 - Stand and present.
 Put yourself in uncomfortable situations of standing and presenting your business at period-end to your peers and other departments.
 Share the good the bad and the plans.
 You will grow in so many ways, and it could be career-impacting.

 Will: I like those also!
 Those are some uncommon goals.
 Those are goals that deliver all kinds of results for the company and the inventory professional.

 So, ’tis the season for PROFIT, PRODUCTIVITY and PLANNING.
 I get it.

 Guys, I’m glad that you sent out the urgent request.
 I hope the community responds with the same urgency.
 Only good things can come from it.